-• Adopt the universal definition for complex patient discharge: patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers.
-Use bilateral processes for complete and timely communication of information across key partners, including social service agencies, public health agencies, and healthcare delivery systems Maintain list of acute care facilities within the referral region.
-Develop and maintain staffing capacity to accept patients who have attributes listed on the standard discharge barrier checklist, including through the weekend Every Friday, notify acute care facilities if you are unable to accept discharges over the weekend.
-Prioritize acceptance of patient transfers/admissions that meet criteria for a complex patient discharge.
-Identify and work to develop solutions to barriers on an individual patient level.
-Develop standard communication channels with referring acute care facilities and ability to receive electronic, standard, documented discharge information from the acute care settings as outlined in Appendix X: Standard Discharge Barrier Checklist and communicate internally to relevant team when taking over a person's care.
-Communicate as soon as possible to the acute care referring provider if: Patient has incomplete documentation.
-Post acute facility cannot access medical records.
-Communicate with health plan and applicable state agencies as soon as information is received to obtain prior authorization approval for post-acute placement.
-Participate in statewide efforts in data collection and others to reduce complex patient discharges and identify solutions to streamline transition of care processes. ult F amily Homes & Assisted Living with Memory Care who accept complex patients Use bilateral processes for complete and timely communication of information across key partners, including social service agencies, public health agencies, and healthcare delivery systems.
+- □ Adopt the common definition for complex patient discharge: Patients who are medically ready to be transferred outside of an acute care setting but are unable to do so due to discharge barriers. - □ Use complete and timely two-way communication and coordination of information across key partners, including but not limited to acute care facilities, social service agencies, public health agencies, and health plans. - □ Maintain list of acute care facilities within the referral region. - Develop and maintain staffing capacity and competencies to accept patients who have attributes listed on the standard discharge barrier list found in Appendix B., including through the weekend as resources allow. - Every Friday, notify acute care facilities within discharge area/region if unable to accept discharges over the weekend. - □ Identify and work to develop solutions to barriers to admissions in collaboration with acute care facility on an individual patient level to assist in the post-acute care facility's ability to accept an admission. - Develop communication channels with referring acute care facilities and ability to receive electronic, documented discharge information from the acute care settings including but not limited to information in the Appendix B: Standard Discharge Barrier List and communicate internally to relevant team when taking over a person's care. - Communicate as soon as possible to the acute care referring provider if: - Patient has incomplete documentation. - Post acute facility cannot access medical records. - Communicate with health plan and applicable state agencies as soon as information is received to obtain prior authorization approval for post-acute placement. - □ Communicate with acute facilities in a timely manner when staffing capabilities change ability to admit patients. - Provide necessary information to Department of Social and Health Services (DSHS) as requested on usual care capabilities for DSHS directory. - □ When applicable, work with the patient or decision-maker, acute care facility and health plan to develop a secondary discharge plan when applicable.